-6.1 Candidates are guilty of dishonesty if they cheat or attempt to cheat during the examination.
+6.1 A candidate is guilty of academic dishonesty if he/she cheats or attempts to cheat during the examination.

-6.2 Candidates found guilty of dishonesty will be awarded a ‘Fail’ grade and may face disciplinary action.
+6.2 Candidates found guilty of academic dishonesty will be graded ‘Fail’ and may face disciplinary action.

 7. Posting of Examination Material Online

-7.1 Candidates are not allowed to post any examination-related copyright material (e.g. whole or part of the question(s), question paper, answer script) on any social media or web page.
-Candidates who are found to have done so will be subject to disciplinary action.
+7.1 Candidates are not allowed to post any examination-related copyright material (e.g. whole or part of question(s), question paper, answer script) on any social media or web page.
+Candidates who are found doing so will be subject to disciplinary action.

 8. Deferment of Examination

-8.1 Candidates who are unable to sit for an examination but have a valid reason can seek for a deferment to the next examination series.
-Candidates are to submit their requests to their Section Heads for approval before the date of examination.
+8.1 Candidates who are unable to sit for examination but have a valid reason can seek for deferment to the next examination series.
+Candidates are to submit their request to their Section Head for approval before the date of examination.

-8.2 For reasons of absence which cannot be known beforehand, candidates must submit their applications with supporting documents within the next two working days from the date of examination.
+8.2 For reason of absence which cannot be known beforehand, candidates must submit their applications with supporting documents within the next two working days from the date of examination.
 The supporting documents should preferably be the original copy.
-However, in cases where the supporting documents are required by more than one party (e.g. more than one College/department for examinations at different Colleges), photocopies of the supporting documents may be accepted.
+In cases where the supporting document is required by more than one party (e.g. more than one college/department for examinations at different colleges), photocopy of the supporting document can be accepted.
 However, the photocopy must be certified as true copy by ITE staff who are designated as Lecturers and above after original copy is sighted.